 - Preparing the Annual Report to Parliament and other statutory reports, as well as other materials that may be required by central agencies;

-- Developing policies, procedures, and guidelines for the orderly implementation of the PA by the Department;
+- Developing policies, procedures, and guidelines for the orderly implementation of the ATIA by the Department;

-- Promoting awareness of the PA, to ensure departmental respect of the obligations imposed on the Government;
+- Providing advice regarding the ATIA, as well as promoting awareness, to ensure departmental respect of the obligations imposed on the government; and

-- Monitoring departmental compliance with the PA, its regulations and relevant procedures and policies; and
+- Monitoring departmental compliance with the ATIA, its regulations and relevant procedures and policies.